This post contains affiliate links.

 A local New Yorker’s Secret Passage to visit Rockefeller Christmas Tree

 You want to see the Rockefeller Christmas Tree?
 Take the B or D subway lines which drop you off on 50th street and 6th Ave (Rockefeller Center stop).
 Upon exiting the station, follow the signs that lead to the skating rink and when you get out, you’ll find yourself right under the tree.
 Many try to get in through the 5th Avenue side and never even get close.
+Also, as opposed to paying the Top of the Rock prices, head to the 65th floor of the same building and grab a drink instead at Bar 65 at the Rainbow Room and enjoy the same views.

 Listen to unbelievably wonderful music at St. Thomas Episcopal Church